CSC207-UofT/course-project-newtapp/phase1/design_document.md

 We have finalized all the remaining fundamental components of our application, and have turned our development to transferring/implementing a Web App using SpringBoot.

-Alex: Refactoring User Interactor for new Response Model, Moving to SpringBoot, Design Document, Slideshow presentation
+- Alex: Refactoring User Interactor for new Response Model, Moving to SpringBoot, Design Document, Slideshow presentation
-Spencer: Moving to SpringBoot
+- Spencer: Moving to SpringBoot
-Will: Refactoring Conversation interactor for new Response Model, Moving to SpringBoot
+- Will: Refactoring Conversation interactor for new Response Model, Moving to SpringBoot
-Ted: Moving to SpringBoot
+- Ted: Moving to SpringBoot
-Yukthi:
+- Yukthi:
-Zachary: Refactoring Conversation manager and some conversation interactors for the new response model.
+- Zachary: Refactoring Conversation manager and some conversation interactors for the new response model.
 Created a new gateway, JSON file and interface for access to constants used in interactors.
 Slideshow presentation.

+We are all enjoying seeing the fruits of our labour begin to form a working application, and are excited to see where Phase 1 takes us!
+Here are some ideas of the next steps in our development:
+- Finalizing our back end
+- Deciding how we want to handle our front end
+- UI/Design choices

 What we plan to work on next:
-Alex
-Spencer
-Will
-Ted
-Yukthi
-Zach
+- Alex:
+- Spencer:
+- Will:
+- Ted:
+- Yukthi:
+- Zachary: